-Plain or dotted notebooks are perfect for people who are either artistically inclined or appreciate the blank space to set up each month’s calendar, habit and expense (or any other kind of) tracker, and weekly/daily layouts—that might be exactly what your loved one wants.
+Plain or dotted notebooks (like the Leuchtturm notebook, which I’ve used as a bullet journal) are perfect for people who are artistically inclined or appreciate the blank space to set up each month’s calendar.

-Of course, there are several planners and systems out there, but these are just two that I’m familiar with personally.
+There are several planners and systems out there.
 It might help to ask the person if they have any favorites already to get an idea of what could work best for them.Giving from the heart feels like love.
 Click To Tweet

 5. Positive Messages